 4.Visualization and “big data” capability: Definitely perceived as one of the strengths of the Departmentals, as they constantly upgrade with the “next best viz” or “next sizzling chart” to provide insight on the most complex data analysis, as well as keeping up with the latest emerging data sources.
 However, and again, some of the Traditionals have caught up and now also offer similar presentations and connectors, with the capability to upload and customize new emerging visualizations.

 5.Did I forget Enterprise Reporting?
 It’s a fact: we still need reporting.
 Although most of the ERP and financial system vendors have matured in being able to provide reports, these vendors actually have decreased in flexibility to align to their cloud strategy, opting for standardization of the core ERP reports.
 This has created a growing need for multi-domain and multi-source reporting that the Traditionals have been brought in for in the first place.
 They can handle complex and secured distribution mechanisms, such as bursting, as well as secure access to automated reports.
 Finally, their constantly evolving reporting interface allows fast creation of pixel-perfect, formatted multi-page reports, something the Departmentals may have overlooked as it didn’t sound like fun…

 In summary, there are more capabilities that could be listed to help compare platforms.
 But the above points make the key criteria that come across when evaluating.
 Coexistence is possible and not uncommon, but if you have to standardize, consider the following:

-By considering and potentially applying those principles, you may end up with the ideal deployment strategy and adoption.
+By considering and potentially applying those principles, you may end up with the ideal department or enterprise business intelligence deployment strategy and adoption.